FredHasselman/The-Complex-Systems-Approach-Book/assignments/ASSIGNMENTS_P1A.md

 ### The growth model in a spreadsheet {.tabset .tabset-fade .tabset-pills}

-The model is [implemented in a spreadsheet](https://docs.google.com/spreadsheets/d/1DAg0u-zMFOIvRSDOZDxqnzyS0HQJg4FIXzJIMvEMwiI/edit?usp=sharing), select the first tabsheet.
+The model is [implemented in a spreadsheet](https://docs.google.com/spreadsheets/d/1DAg0u-zMFOIvRSDOZDxqnzyS0HQJg4FIXzJIMvEMwiI/edit?usp=sharing), select the first tab sheet.

 * You can start by changing the values for the parameters and the initial values in cells `B5`, `B6` and `B7`.
 To study its behaviour, be sure to try the following growth parameters:
     + $r = 1.2$